magento/merchdocs/src/stores/b2b-purchase-order-flow.md

 ## Basic purchase order workflow

-Companies use purchase orders to control which employees can purchase on behalf of the company and often set up approval rules to enforce company guidelines.
+Companies use purchase orders to control what employees can purchase on behalf of the company and often set up approval rules to enforce company guidelines.
 Depending on the approval rules, multiple people might have to approve the order.

 1. User creates a purchase order for $25,000 worth of goods.
 1. Their manager has to approve.